How to Kill Dust Mites and Prevent Fall Allergies

-Are you tormented by allergies?
-Do you associate your struggles with outdoor triggers?
-If so, you could be ignoring the true culprit.
+Are you suffering from allergies?
+Do you connect your struggles with outdoor triggers?
+If so, you could be ignoring the actual culprit.
 Indoor allergens—specifically dust mites—are likely responsible for poor indoor air quality in your home causing undesirable problems such as runny noses, itchy eyes and even respiratory issues such as bronchitis and asthma.
 So if you’re hiding out indoors when pollen and mold are high, you could actually be making your problems worse.

 The primary sources of indoor allergens are: